marqo-ai/marqo/examples/MultiModalSearch/article.md

   <img src="assets/shirt2.gif"/>
 </p>
 <p align="center">
-    <em>An example of multi-modal search using negation to avoid particualr concepts - `buttons` in this case.</em>
+    <em>An example of multi-modal search using negation to avoid certain concepts - `buttons` in this case.</em>
 </p>

 ### 2.2 Excluding low quality images

 Negation can help avoid particular things when returning results, like low-quality images or ones with artifacts.
-Avoiding things like low-quality images or [NSFW content](https://www.marqo.ai/blog/refining-image-quality-and-eliminating-nsfw-content-with-marqo) can be easily described using natural language as seen in the exanmple query below:
+Avoiding things like low-quality images or [NSFW content](https://www.marqo.ai/blog/refining-image-quality-and-eliminating-nsfw-content-with-marqo) can be easily described using natural language as seen in the example query below:

 ```python
 query = {"yellow handbag":1.0, "lowres, blurry, low quality":-1.1}